inbo/niche_vlaanderen/docs/installation.rst

 Running niche
 =============

-Whenever you want to use niche (either from the command line or Python) you need to start from the `Anaconda prompt` (in the start menu) and activate the environment:
+Whenever you want to use niche_vlaanderen (either from the command line or Python) you need to start from the `Anaconda prompt` (in the start menu) and activate the environment:

 .. code-block:: shell

-    (C:\Users\johan\Miniconda3) C:\Users\johan> activate niche
+    (C:\Users\myusername\Miniconda3) C:\Users\myusername> conda activate niche

 Optionally - Jupyter Notebook
 =============================

 If you want to run niche_vlaanderen interactively, we recommend using a [jupyter notebook](http://jupyter.org/).
-To run this, from the anaconda prompt do:
+To run this, from the `Anaconda prompt` do:

 .. code-block:: default

-    (C:\Users\johan\Miniconda3) C:\Users\johan> activate niche
+    (C:\Users\myusername\Miniconda3) C:\Users\myusername> conda activate niche
-    (niche) C:\Users\johan> jupyter notebook
+    (niche) C:\Users\myusername> jupyter notebook

 This should open a webbrowser pointing towards http://localhost:8888 .
-If you browser does not open, try looking for the correct URL at the anaconda prompt.
+If your browser does not open, try looking for the correct URL at the `Anaconda prompt`.

 The :doc:`tutorials` will use these jupyter notebooks, and are the best place to continue from here.